 - 2. Familiarize yourself with how to navigate the course in Blackboard.
 The link entitled "Course" will take you to the primary components of the course such as power point files, videos, and most importantly, exams. - 3.
 Review and print the syllabus.
 The due dates for the quizzes, discussion board activities and exams are listed in the syllabus.
 Pay careful attention to due dates as there are no "make-up" exams in the course. - 4.
-Access the Discussion Board link in the course and post to the required "Introduce Yourself' discussion board by the required due date. - 5.
+Access the Discussion Board link in the course and post to the required "Introduce Yourself" discussion board by the required due date.
+This is a required assignment for the course, and you will earn 10 extra points for completing it by the due date. - 5.
 Begin reading the chapters in the textbook that correspond to the exam schedule in your syllabus.
 All exams are based on your ability to read and comprehend the concepts presented in each chapter.
 I suggest that you read the material more than once in order to increase your learning comprehension.
-Review Power Points and Videos provided in the course tab.
-Your learning will be further enhanced by accessing the publishers website, Cengage.com, and access the free student resources for your textbook.
-Exams will cover only one chapter at a time in an effort to give you the best possible chance of mastering small amounts of material before taking the exams. - 6.
+Review Power Points, Notes and Videos provided in the course tab. - 6.
 Take the syllabus quiz and all other assignments by the due dates listed in your syllabus.
 All assignments and exams are due BEFORE 11:59pm on the due date.